Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Pareto-optimal allocations for EU agents

 \begin{proposition} Under Assumptions \ref{ass:ER} and \ref{ass:HO}, $\mathrm{UPF}(X)=\mathrm{UPJ}(X)=\Delta_n(\E[u(X)])$. \end{proposition}

-Proposition \ref{prop:UPF} involves a structure that is uncommon for EU agents: the equivalence between Pareto optimality and maximizing the social planner's problem where all the Negishi weights are normalized to 1.
+Proposition \ref{prop:UPF} involves a structure that is uncommon for EU agents: Pareto optimality is not only implied by maximizing the social planner's problem where all the Negishi weights are normalized to 1, but also implies it, so that it is equivalent.
 This equivalence also holds for agents using quantiles or monetary risk measures as their preference functionals (\citealp[Proposition~1]{ELW18}).
-Proposition \ref{prop:UPF} will be useful in Section \ref{sec:CEWT} to unify all four types of allocations: Pareto-optimal, equilibrium, sum-optimal, and jackpot.
+Proposition \ref{prop:UPF} will be useful in Section \ref{sec:CEWT} to unify all four types of allocations: Pareto optimal, equilibrium, sum-optimal, and jackpot.